MikeFez/MikeFez.com/scripts/unraid-frigate-recordings-mover.md

 ## Storage Challenges with Security Cameras

 My Frigate NVR setup records continuous footage from several security cameras around my property.
-While the AI features are fantastic for reducing false alerts, my implementation still generates hundreds of gigabytes of video files daily.
+While the AI features are fantastic for reducing false alerts and limiting recordings to only the detection of events, I wanted to store continuous footage from my cameras for a period of one month.
+Unfortunately, this configuration generates hundreds of gigabytes of video files daily.

 This created a storage challenge on my Unraid server:
 - New recordings need fast write speeds (ideal for SSD/cache)